gnafit/gna/doc/source/tutorial/integration_1d_again.rst

     :lines: 37-38

 Note that the integrator is created without bins passed as an argument.
 Only in this case the `points.edges` input is created.
 The variable `orders` now contains a numpy array with integers.
+Instead of Gauss-Legendre in this example we will use the trapezoidal integration.

 Then we use the similar function as we have used in the previous example.
 Instead of binding it directly we use a method ``add_input(output)``.
 This method may be used several times.
 On each execution it will create and bind a new input.
 A